-Is your toddler hitting, biting, or showing aggressive behaviors?
-If your child acts out on a regular basis, you may wonder why, or what you can do to prevent it.
+Is your toddler biting, hitting, or showing aggressive behaviors?
+If your child acts out on a regular basis, you may wonder why, and what you can do to prevent it.

-If you’ve tried putting your child in time-out for hitting, biting, or acting out, and you still haven’t seen results, this article might help you understand the motivations at the heart of your child’s behavior.
+If you’ve tried putting your child in time-out for acting out and you still haven’t seen results, this article might help you understand the root of your child’s behavior and how to stop toddler biting, hitting, and other aggression.

 Sometimes, kids are motivated by experimentation.
+A toddler acting out during this period is often a way to test boundaries and learn what is and is not an appropriate response during social interactions.
 If this is the case for your child, it’s a phase that will pass quickly.

-If your toddler has just started experimenting with hitting or biting (both of my boys did this around age two), gently catch their little fist or divert those tiny teeth.
+If your toddler has just started experimenting with hitting or biting (both of my boys did this around age two), gently catch their little fists or divert those tiny teeth.
+It’s important to address a toddler biting early because biting hurts!
+Not just physically but emotionally, toddlers need to understand how their actions affect others.
 Use clear, simple language, such as, “That hurts!
 I can’t let you hit me.
 Ouch!”
+Whether it’s persistent hitting or biting behavior, it’s crucial to stay calm and consistent with how you respond to a toddler biting and provide healthier ways to express their emotions.

 Then, we enrolled him in a new daycare.
-All of a sudden, he was more aggressive than we’d ever seen him.
+Suddenly, he was more aggressive than we’d ever seen him.
 The teachers reported that he was hitting other kids, screaming in people’s faces, pushing other kids, and stealing toys.
 (Fortunately, no biting).

 We didn’t know what to do at first.
 Sure, these behaviors came up now and again at home, but we hadn’t seen our toddler hitting this frequently before.

-I started to question the daycare teachers.
-How were they handling the situation?
-What was my son being told in the moment?
+I started to question the daycare teachers: How were they handling the situation?
+What was my son getting the right support?
 Clearly, he was pushing boundaries.

 Since he was four, we were able to talk to him about hitting, and his behavior improved.
 But as soon as he stopped hitting at daycare, he started acting out more at home.
 He would throw tantrum after tantrum after coming home, screaming at his brother, and showing more aggressive behavior.